deepgraph/deepgraph/doc/source/installation.rst

   2. Unpack and change directory to the source directory (it should have the files README.rst and setup.py).

-  3. Run :samp:`python setup.py install` to build and install
+  3. Run :samp:`python setup.py install` to build and install.
+     As a developer, you may want to install using cython:
+     :samp:`python setup.py install --use-cython`.

   4. (Optional) Run :samp:`py.test` to execute the tests if you have `pytest <https://pypi.python.org/pypi/pytest>`_ installed.